 “Canberra: it seems like it’s more underground, more secret these days.
 But it is skateboarding heaven; everything you want, 20 minutes from one side of the city to the other.
 Bliss.” – Jack Fardell International ATV

 “CBR has always had a pretty cool skate scene with unique street spots, fun drains, skateparks with lights and chill locals.
-With the new Belco and Woden parks the new gen are stoked, ripping and carrying on the tradition of CBR radness.” – Blake Convey OG Canberra skate pioneer
+With the new Belco and Woden parks, the new gen is stoked, ripping and carrying on the tradition of CBR radness.” – Blake Convey OG Canberra skate pioneer

-“Canberra is rad for skating because: everyone gets to witness Cheney demos, skateparks are amazing and there are always good crew about… Oh and Erindale Banks!” – 2013 ACT Nike SbA Am Champ Todd Baker
+“Canberra is rad for skating because everyone gets to witness Cheney demos, skateparks are amazing and there is always good crew about… Oh and Erindale Banks!” – 2013 ACT Nike SBA Am Champ Todd Baker

 “Canberra is a hoot!” – Jack Dowden of Dad Cam fame

-Belcopalooza – Saturday October 5th – Belconnnen Skatepark, Australian Capital Territory
+Belcopalooza – Saturday, October 5th – Belconnen Skatepark, Australian Capital Territory